zonination/oc-bot/README.md

 **THEN:**
 * Make a sticky linking to the first submitter's comment on the post AND
+* Add a point to the user's flair AND
 * Log the post it made a sticky on

 ### Secondary operations